 We have calculated the indirect emission impacts of our purchased electricity, natural gas and district heating in accordance with the GHG Protocol.
+Our Scope 2 emissions include the electricity we use for energy production, the electricity used by our biogas production plant and other electricity we purchase.

-In 2022, our gas consumption increased by 5 GWh, mainly due to the expansion of our operations.
-Our electricity consumption figures comprise the electricity used, e.g. by our premises, gas filling station and hybrid heating sites.
+In 2023, our electricity consumption increased by 1,670 GWh, following the acquisition of the Mäntsälä biogas plant.
+Thus, our Scope 2 emissions are not directly comparable with 2022.
+In addition to MBV, our electricity consumption figures comprise the electricity used, e.g. by our premises, gas filling station and hybrid heating sites.
+In addition, 6 new electricity-consuming sites were added to AEP in 2023, which has also increased the total amount of electricity purchased by our Group.

-As the emission coefficient of electricity consumption, we have used the sliding average of specific CO_2 emissions of electricity and heat production, which was 89 gCO_2 /kWh in 2021, for example.
+As the emission coefficient of electricity consumption, we have used the sliding average of specific CO2 emissions of electricity and heat production, which was 84 gCO2/kWh in 2022, for example (source: Energy Authority).